thomas-bailly/SSA_project/README.md

 You can redirect the result in a file with > : `python ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`

 The result for the file 3h7hFH.pdb is already present in the subdirectory result.

+For Linux and MacOSX users you can install the dssp program with the following command: `conda install -c salilab dssp` to compare the result with ssa program.